dotnet/iot/src/devices/GrovePi/README.md

 ![GrovePi](grovepi.jpg)

-## Make sure you have a GrovePi
+## Make sure you have a GrovePi+

-There are multiple versions of GrovePi, this code is only working for the last version GrovePi.
+There are multiple versions of GrovePi, this code is only working for the last version GrovePi+.
 We do recommend you to use as well the latest firmware of GrovePi.
 This binding is supposed to work starting at version 1.2 and has been tested with this older version.
 To update GrovePi firmware, please check the [GrovePi GitHub](https://github.com/DexterInd/GrovePi/blob/master/Firmware/firmware_update.sh).
 In short, you should clone it from Linux on a RaspberryPi and run the update script.

+This code does not work with the Grove Base Hat.

 ## Known limitations